 I did not have perfect peace because food was occupying the place in my mind where God should have been.

-If your diet consists mostly of sugar, high fat, and refined carbohydrates, it is likely these foods are interfering with your brain function.
+If your diet consists mostly of sugar, high fat, and refined carbohydrates, then it is likely these foods are interfering with your brain function.

 To maintain emotional stability, the brain must maintain a delicate balance between three chemicals: